Meseret1G/mood-music-recommender/README.md

 Notes
 This app uses the Spotify Client Credentials Flow and does NOT access user-specific data.

-Make sure your network allows outgoing requests to Spotify's API.
+Make sure your network allows outgoing requests to Spotify'/s API.

 You can increase the number of recommendations by modifying the limit parameter in the code.